lksbckmnn/lksbckmnn/README.md

 - 👋 Hi, I’m @lksbckmnn
 - 👀 I’m interested in Machine Learning esp.
-ComputerVision and Deep Learning
+Computer Vision and Deep Learning
 - 🌱 I’m currently looking into 3D box detection and having fun with networks.
 - 💞️ I’m open for collaboration :)